okrg/studio-shed/wp-content/plugins/optinmonster/readme.txt

 > Exit-intent popups have doubled my email opt-in rate.
 When done right, you can see an instant 10% lift on driving sales.
 I highly recommend that you use OptinMonster for growing your email list and sales.<br>
 > Neil Patel

-<a href="https://optinmonster.com/testimonials/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">Click here to see more popup case studies.</a>
+<a href="https://optinmonster.com/testimonials/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">Click here to see more case studies.</a>

 == Screenshots ==

-1. Select a Popup type (popup, full screen, floating bar, slide-in, inline, etc)
+1. Select a Campaign type (popup, full screen, floating bar, slide-in, inline or Gamified)
-2. Create and customize your popup with our easy drag-and-drop popup builder
+2. Create and customize your campaign with our easy drag-and-drop builder
-3. Smart popup targeting and personalization
+3. Smart targeting and personalization
-4. The most powerful popup targeting and display rules engine
+4. The most powerful targeting and display rules engine
-5. Boost conversions and engagement with spin a wheel popup (gamification)
+5. Boost conversions and engagement with spin a wheel campaign (also called Gamification)
 6. Exit popup template gallery
 7. Floating Bar (aka Hello Bar / Sticky Bar) gallery
 8. Sidebar newsletter opt-in form template gallery
-9. Reliable conversion analytics for popups
+9. Reliable conversion analytics for OptinMonster campaigns
-10. Free access to OptinMonster university (marketing courses)
+10. Free access to OptinMonster University (marketing courses and guides)

 == Notes ==